 Maybe you are an avid pot smoker.
-Perhaps you’re new to cannabis consumption or enjoy dabbling in new legal recreational edibles.
+Perhaps you are new to cannabis consumption or enjoy dabbling in new legal recreational edibles.
 Perhaps you’re an avid enthusiast who is looking to buy bulk weed canada.
 Whatever the case, you are probably at least a little bit familiar with the terms indica and sativa strains of marijuana.

 These are two of the most popular cannabis categories.
 For centuries these terms described the different “strains” of marijuana.

 These different marijuana strains have fueled all kinds of debates and theories.
 Hybrid strains that combine the two types of weed are also a recent hot topic.
 Everyone from botanists and biologists to sellers and customers has their own ideas about the indica vs. sativa debate.

-But what’s the actual truth about the most potent pot?
-What’s the difference between indica and sativa?
-And do these differences actually matter when smoking weed or consuming edibles?
+But what is the actual truth about the most potent pot?
+What is the difference between indica and sativa strains?
+And do these cannabis strain differences actually matter when smoking weed or consuming edibles?

 The History of the Different Strains